HasnainSolangi/GIAIC/45-assignments-exercises/README.md

 because your programs are too simple at this point, just add your name and the current date at the top of each program file.
 Then write one sentence describing what the program does.

-11. Names: Store the names of a few of your friends in a array called names.
+11. Names: Store the names of a few of your friends in an array called names.
 Print each person’s name by accessing each element in the list, one at a time.

 12. Greetings: Start with the array you used in Exercise 11, but instead of just printing each person’s name, print a message to them.
 The text of each message should be the same, but each message should be personalized with the person’s name.